Birmingham Baths Committee: Monument Road Baths

 Providing baths for the northwest of the town had been an issue since 1867, however, action did not begin until 1877 when a site at Monument Road was acquired by the committee.
 Construction of the building commenced early in 1881 and the baths opened on 27 February 1883.

-The baths provided the area with first and second class baths, suites of first and second class men's and women's private baths, and Turkish baths.
+The baths provided the area with first and second class baths, suites of first and second class men's and women's private baths, and Victorian Turkish baths.
 It fast became the second most popular bath owned by the committee, with attendances only being exceeded by the baths at Kent Street.

 Just before the outbreak of the Second World War, it was decided to demolish the buildings and to construct a modern facility.
 However, as a result of planning restrictions, the site was resized and made smaller allowing the construction of only one swimming bath and no Turkish baths.
 The baths were opened on 27 June 1940 during World War II.

-The baths were demolished at the end of the century.
+The baths were demolished at the end of the 1980s..